tunaphish/reaper/wiki/archive/React to Texture Test.md

 - tried test where i do onclick but i'm stupid and forgot that it's just a texutre now : )
 - FUCKING z-INDEX IS WHY I CAN"T USE ORBIT CONTROLS FUCK

+# Conclusion
+- it's janky and not supported... better to just bite the bullet and start writing the game in godot (or do something else than this)